droonga/droonga.org/reference/1.1.0/commands/system/status/index.md

     If `true`, the node can process messages, and messages are delivered to it.
     Otherwise, the node doesn't process any message for now, because it is down or some reasons.

+`reporter`
+: A string indicating who returns the result.
+  It is useful for finding a broken node which detect status of other nodes wrongly.

 ## Error types {#errors}